easybuilders/easybuild/docs/Conda.rst

   conda env create nyuad_cgsb/gencore_variant_detection_1.0 -p $EASYBUILD_PREFIX/software/gencore_variant_detection/1.0

-In this particular case we are fetching a remote environment from anaconda cloud, but it is also possible to create an environment from a environment.yml file.
+In this particular case we are fetching a remote environment from anaconda cloud.
+Alternately, create an environment from a environment.yml file.

+Loaded the module in the usual fashion.

+  module load gencore_variant_detection/1.0

+For users who have experience with anaconda/conda, running `module load gencore_variant_detection/1.0` is functionally equivalent to `source activate $EASYBUILD_PREFIX/software/gencore_variant_detection/1.0`.

 Resources
 =========